Xiaofei-it/ToyRoom/README.md

 ## Preview

-The ToyRoom library is based on the Shelly library, which is a library for business-logic-oriented programming and provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
+The ToyRoom library is based on the [Shelly](https://github.com/Xiaofei-it/Shelly) library, which is a library for business-logic-oriented programming and provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.

-By the ToyRoom/Shelly library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.
+By the ToyRoom library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.

 Before the introduction, let's see an example first.

 Suppose that you want to print the names of all the files in a folder.
-Using the ToyRoom/Shelly library, you write the following to fulfil the requirement:
+Using the ToyRoom library, you write the following to fulfil the requirement:

 ```